Classic Recipe: Marcella Hazan’s Famous Tomato Sauce

 When it comes to essentials, like tomato sauce, originality is overrated.
-Marcella Hazan's classic tomato sauce is famous and adored, and justly so.
-Scads of bloggers and food writers have written about it, so I'm just following along.
-I thought it was worth a spotlight this week, as we talk about simple, fresh, inexpensive dinners.
+Marcella Hazan’s classic tomato sauce is famous and adored, and justly so.
+Scads of bloggers and food writers have written about it, so I’m just following along.
 This is one of the best sauces I know, and it only needs four (yes, four) ingredients.

-It doesn't replace my favorite meaty sauces, though; it's extraordinarily simple and minimalist.
-But it's very satisfying, and its ease cannot be beat.
-As a topping for ravioli, or a filling for lasagna, this sauce is spectacular.
+It doesn’t replace my favorite meaty sauces — it’s extraordinarily simple and minimalist — but it’s very satisfying, and its ease cannot be beat.
+This sauce is also spectacular as a topping for ravioli or a filling for lasagna.

 My only change to the original recipe is the addition of black pepper.
 Look, I just can’t eat a bowl of pasta without a bit of black pepper, and I think this sauce benefits from just a little flurry of pepper at the end.